cabal-club/cable/readme.md

 ### 7.2 In-scope Threats

 Documented here are attacks that can come from *within* a cabal — by those who are technically legitimate members and can peer freely with other members.
-It is currently assumed (until something like a version of Cabal's subjective moderation system is designed & implemented) that those who are proper members of a cabal are trusted to not cause problems for other users, but even a future moderation design would benefit from a clearly laid-out of the attack surface.
+It is currently assumed (until something like a version of Cabal's subjective moderation system is designed & implemented) that those who are proper members of a cabal are trusted to not cause problems for other users, but even a future moderation design would benefit from a clear outline of the attack surface.

 ### 7.2.1 Susceptibilities
 #### 7.2.1.1 Inappropriate Use
 1. An attacker could issue `post/topic` posts to edit channel topics to garbage text, offensive content, or malicious content (e.g. phishing).
 Since most chat programs have channel topics controlled by "moderators" or "admins", this could cause confusion if users do not realize that anyone can set these strings.
 2. The list of channels in the `Channel List Response` message could be falsified to include channels that do not exist (i.e. no users have posted to them) or to omit the names channels that do exist.
     1. A possible future mitigation to this might be inclusion of an explicit `post/channel` post type, to denote channel creation, which `Channel List Response` responders would need to cite the hashes of.
-This doesn't seem very important though, since an attacker could trivially produce 1000s of legitimate noise-creating channels anyways.
+However, an attacker could trivially produce 1000s or more legitimate channels anyways to this same end.

 #### 7.2.1.2 Spoofing
 1. An attacker could issue a `post/info` to alter their display name to be the same as another user, causing confusion as to which user is authoring certain chat messages.
-    1. Client-side mitigation options exist, such as colourizing names by the public key of the user, or displaying a short hash digest of their key next to their name for important operations.
+    1. Client-side mitigation options exist, such as colourizing names by the public key of the user, or displaying a short hash digest of their key next to their name when there are multiple users sharing a name.

 #### 7.2.1.3 Denial of Service
 1. Authoring very large posts (gigabytes or larger) and/or a large number of smaller posts, and sharing them with others to download.